Funding for Business

 - Core Grant - £2000, with potential of a £500 top-up.

-- Digital Growth Voucher – up to £10000 available to assist with projects which look to digitally transform your business.(from Autumn 2019)
+- Digital Growth Voucher – Max project cost of £10k up to 50% intervention rate to assist with projects which look to digitally transform your business – can include hardware and software.

-- Digital Knowledge Exchange - a programme of workshops, masterclasses, mentoring support and digital audits to help businesses improve their understanding of digital technology and the solutions available to help them to develop their business.
+- Digital Knowledge Exchange - a programme of up to 12 hrs support across workshops, masterclasses, mentoring support and digital audits to help businesses improve their understanding of digital technology and the solutions available to help them to develop their business.

 - Package of support from the Department for International Trade on how to start or increase exporting.